 - What is OneDrive?

-- Access your OneDrive
+- How to access your OneDrive

 - Create a new OneDrive file

-- Granting access to your OneDrive to another user
+- Managing access to your OneDrive files

 - Other user can't move files to a different folder